jingz/try-lang/README.md

 - easy to get thing done ( less dependencies required )

-SSE
+### Javascript
+- JS date is sometime confused when get into formatting
+- Dont forget `var` in recursive for loop
+- Getting type of premitive js object
+- Testing with phanthom JS, requesting the web and simulating a click on a screen
-- try Server Sent Event in javascript, `text/event-stream`
+- try Server Sent Event (SSE) in javascript, `text/event-stream`
 - must have body
     `event: event_name\n
      id: id\n
      data: datastring\n\n
     `

-Coffeescript
-- try coffee using ruby to compile

-Javascript
-- JS date is sometime confused when get into formatting
-- Dont forget `var` in recursive for loop
-- Getting type of premitive js object
-- Testing with phanthom JS, requesting the web and simulating a click on a screen

-HTML/CSS
+### HTML/CSS
 - owning css class, using arbitrary class and attribute name in css
 - using custome webfont with `@font-face`
 - try css3 selectors `:first-child`,`last-child`,`nth-child`